 Reservations are recommended for restaurants.
-You must leave your name and telephone number at the restaurant.
 People living under the same roof can sit together at one table without having to maintain the minimum distance.
 Buffets are prohibited and bar service is not available in most cases.

 Instead of the usual price lists, there are either plasticized menus that are easy to disinfect, or there are disposable lists.

 Only a limited number of customers can be in a store at the same time.
 When this number is reached, you have to wait until another costumer leaves the store.

 Temperature measurements are carried out at airports, train stations, in museums, shopping centers and at the large basilicas such as St. Peter’s Basilica.
 If the measured temperature is 37.5 ° C (99.5 °F) or more, you can’t enter.